 Of important note, College Grove is also a town of artists.
 College Grove has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape College Grove’s character.

-College Grove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, College Grove doesn't have a public transportation system that people use for their commute.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in College Grove.
 55.51% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.